What is a bridging loan?

 Whereas, a closed bridging loan does have a set repayment date.
 Therefore, if you get this option, you will need to repay the loan by the date you agreed with your lender.

-Regardless of the type of loan you need, our advisors are ready to help you find a product that will allow you to fulfil your goals.
+Regardless of the type of loan you need, our advisors are ready to help you.
+We always aim to find you a product that will allow you to fulfil your goals.

 Types of bridging loans